Working towards a quieter tram or train interior

 Ard Kuijpers: "To a large extent, the comfort of passengers and staff is determined by the interior noise of a vehicle.
 No wonder it plays a part in purchasing and modernising trains and trams.
 How much interior noise is acceptable in which vehicles?
 Which realistic demands can we make when purchasing a vehicle?
 How can I, as a supplier, show that I meet a certain requirement?
 We are sound enthusiasts and are therefore excellently equipped to deal with these questions.
 Questions about interior noise are usually very wide-ranging.
 And that's wonderful as it gives us ample room to think creatively."

 The unpredictable world of noise on tracks

-Railway material equipment are is in constant development.
+Railway materials are in constant development.
 Manufacturers are putting new train types on the market and existing carriages are redeveloped and modernised.
 Noise is always an issue.
-How can we make interior noise predictable, tangible, and concrete?
+How can we make interior noise predictable, tangible, concrete?
 So we know what to expect when we purchase, manufacture and rebuild?

 M+P offers clarity

 We've come a long way when it comes to noise and tracks.
 We know the routes and we know which factors are interlinked.
 This means that we can ask our clients the right questions.
 Sometimes, a request for a sound measurement masks a desire to resolve a noise issue.
 Or it boils down to correctly formulating a noise requirement.